libis/rdm-integration/README.md

 - [IRODS](https://irods.org/)

 ## Getting started
 Download the binary built for your system (Windows, Linux or Darwin/macOS on intel or arm64 architecture) from the latest release and execute it by double-clicking on it or by running it in command-line.
 By default, the application will connect to the [Demo Dataverse](https://demo.dataverse.org).
-If you wish to connect to a different Dataverse installation, run it in command-line with the ``server`` and ``serverName`` parameters set to the Dataverse installation of your choice, e.g., on Windows system:
+If you wish to connect to a different Dataverse installation, run it in command-line with the ``server`` parameters set to the Dataverse installation of your choice, e.g., on Windows system:
 ```
-demo_windows.exe -server=https://your.dataverse.installation -serverName="Dataverse Installation"
+demo_windows.exe -server=https://demo.dataverse.org
 ```

 For more details, see the section about running the application.